jonathanstathakis/cms/deductive_tasting/deductive_tasting.md

 ### Understand the principles of deductive tasting

-- sight:
+### Sight

 - colour
 - hue
 - viscosity
 - signs of ageing

 ### Nose